pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 ## Using library dependencies

-The library comes with many common dependencies that can be used in a controllable manner, such as date generators, schedulers, random number generators, UUID generators, and more.
+The library comes with many common dependencies that can be used in a controllable manner, such as date generators, clocks, random number generators, UUID generators, and more.
 A full list can be seen in the documentation for [`DependencyValues`][dependency-values-docs].

-For example, suppose you have a feature that needs access to a date initializer, the main queue for time-based asynchrony, and a UUID initializer.
-All 3 dependencies can be added to your feature's
+For example, suppose you have a feature that needs access to a date initializer, the continuous clock for time-based asynchrony, and a UUID initializer.
+All 3 dependencies can be added to your feature's reducer:
-reducer:

 ```swift
 struct Todos: ReducerProtocol {